marcodigennaro/CLF-C02/Cheat_Sheet.md

 - EC2 User Data — Script launched at the first start of an instance
 - SSH — Start terminal into our EC2 Instances (port 22)
 - EC2 Instance Role — Link to IAM roles
-- Purchasing Options:
+- Instances Purchasing Options:
-  - On-demand
+  - On-demand: no discount
-  - Reserved (Standard + Convertible)
+  - Standard Reserved: up to 72% discount, 1 to 3 years contracts, required for right sized servers
+  - Convertible Reserved: more flexibility: change OS type or family
   - Serving Plans
-  - Spot Instances - up to 90% discount
+  - Spot Instances: up to 90% discount, can be terminated when needed
   - Dedicated Host
   - Dedicated Instance
   - Capacity Reservation
 - **AutoScaling** application availability:
   - dynamic scaling
   - predictive scaling

 ### Storage
 - **S3** Simple Storage Service